-26. Recommendation for suspension or prohibition order
+27. Recommendation for suspension or prohibition order

-- At any time after a complaint is made against a person, the Director may, after giving the person an opportunity to be heard, recommend to the relevant Church authority either or both of the following - (a) that the person should be suspended from the duties or office or employment by one or more Church bodies, - (b) that a prohibition order be made against the person.
+At any time after a complaint is made against a person, the Director may, after giving the person an opportunity to be heard, recommend to the relevant Church authority either or both of the following -

+- that the person should be suspended from exercising the functions of office or employment by one or more Church bodies. - (b) that a prohibition order be made against the person.

-27. Matters to be considered before making a recommendation
+28. Matters to be considered before making a recommendation

-Before making a recommendation under clause 26, the Director is to take the following matters into account -
+Before making a recommendation under clause 27, the Director is to take the following matters into account -

-- (a) the seriousness of the conduct alleged in the complaint, - (b) the nature of the material to support or negate the complaint, - (c) whether any person is at risk of harm, - (d) after consultation with the relevant Church body or its representative, the effect on the person against whom the complaint is made, a relevant Church body and on the Church of acting and of not acting under clause 26, - (e) any other allegation of conduct similar to that alleged in the complaint previously made to the Director or to an equivalent person or body within the previous 10 years, and may take into account any other relevant matter.
+- (a) the seriousness of the conduct alleged in the complaint. - (b) the nature of the material to support or negate the complaint, - (c) whether any person is at risk of harm, - (d) after consultation with the relevant Church body or its representative, the effect on the person against whom the complaint is made, a relevant Church body and on the Church of acting and of not acting under clause 27, - (e) any other allegation of conduct similar to that alleged in the complaint previously made to the Director or to an equivalent person or body within the previous 10 years, and may take into account any other relevant matter.

-28. Giving effect to a recommendation
+29. Giving effect to a recommendation

-The relevant Church authority is authorised to do all such things as may be necessary to give effect to a recommendation made under clause 26.
+The relevant Church authority is authorised to do all such things as may be necessary to give effect to a recommendation made under clause 27.

-45 29.
-Termination of suspension or prohibition order
+30. Termination of suspension or prohibition order

-A suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 26 must be terminated by the Church authority -

-- (a) if the Director terminates the investigation without referring the matter to the PSC, or - (b) upon any direction to that effect given by the PSC, or

-(c) upon the Church authority giving effect to a recommendation of the Diocesan Tribunal under section 60 (1) of the 1961 Constitution or the Disciplinary Tribunal under clause 64.
+- (1) A suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 27 must be terminated by the Church authority - (a) if the Director terminates the investigation without referring the matter to the PSC, or - (b) upon any direction to that effect given by the PSC, or - (c) upon the Church authority giving effect to a recommendation of the Diocesan Tribunal under section 60 (1) of the 1961 Constitution or the Disciplinary Tribunal under clause 66. - (2) A suspension by the Archbishop pursuant to a recommendation under clause 27 must also be terminated by the Archbishop if the Archbishop suspends the person against whom the complaint is made under section 61 of the 1961 Constitution.

-30. Effect of suspension or prohibition order
+31. Effect of suspension or prohibition order